 Since the beginning of the crisis, the UAE has welcomed more than 100,000 Syrian nationals, joining the 140,000 more already residing in the country.

-For additional information on the UAE’s ongoing efforts to address the crisis in Syria, see Ambassador Al Otaiba’s letter in the New York Times, this comprehensive factsheet and infographic; and AP article.
+For additional information on the UAE’s ongoing efforts to address the crisis in Syria, see Ambassador Al Otaiba’s letter in the New York Times and AP article.